ReagentX/imessage-exporter/imessage-exporter/README.md

         Do not include `loading="lazy"` in HTML export `img` tags This will make pages load slower but PDF generation work

--m, --custom-me
+-m, --custom-name <custom-name>
-         Specify a Custom name for ME (your name) in output.
+        Specify an optional custom name for the database owner's messages in exports
-         If omitted, the default string is "You" identifying messages you sent.

 -h, --help
         Print help information